TigranKhachatryan0/kconfig_browser/README.md

 ## Why
 I created this little tool in order to learn Qt (in Python for now, because at the moment I don't know C++)

-I kinda envied that GNOME people had the graphical dconf-editor for GConfig and KDE didn't have any graphical tools for manually editing KConfig (at least none that I've heard of)
+I kinda envied that GNOME people had the graphical dconf-editor for GSettings and KDE didn't have any graphical tools for manually editing KConfig (at least none that I've heard of)

 Even though it was written in a short time, it serves it's purpose of a graphical KConfig reader/editor.